OlgaShchekina/SSG-pw/README.md

 # SSG - Login page tests

 ## POM object

-In our case, we have only one Login page.
-I created a folder **page-objects** with a **loginPage.ts** file.
+- **pages** folder

+In this folder we put files with pages, ideally according to a page name or its url.
-In this file, I created a LoginPage class with methods that we can use in spec files.
+In each page file I created a class with methods that we use in tests.

 We can also place all element selectors in the constructor, create unique names for them, and use them in methods.
 While this approach works well for a small project like this one, it may not be ideal for a larger project.
 With a large project, we could end up with a substantial list of elements, making navigation challenging, and leading to the creation of duplicated elements.

+- **testData** folder

+In this folder we can put any necessary test data, in our case as an example I put a user email and password

+- **tests** folder

+Here we have all our spec files with tests

 ## tests for the login functionality
 - test positive scenario with correct username and password + logout